Describing vs Prescribing: Using your learner data more intelligently

 Conversations around data can seem intimidating.
 But when stakeholders say they want data, what they really want is to feel more empowered in their decision-making.
 They want the confidence that comes from being backed by data.

-As you’ve learned about learning analytics maturity and Stream Analytics, you’ve hopefully noticed action items to take back to your organization.
-Whether it’s evaluating the current expectations of your learner data, or pursuing the enterprise-caliber data analysis and predicting of Stream Analytics, you’ll be better equipped to bring this confidence to your organization.
+As you’ve learned about learning analytics maturity and Analytics, you’ve hopefully noticed action items to take back to your organization.
+Whether it’s evaluating the current expectations of your learner data, or pursuing the enterprise-caliber data analysis and predicting of Analytics, you’ll be better equipped to bring this confidence to your organization.

 Using your learner data in a more intelligent way means running through each layer of the learning analytics maturity model.
 If you’d like to discover more about our research on this model, download our eBook today.